-LGBTQ employees in the state can find resources from Equality Virginia.
-You can find businesses in Virginia which have pledged to protect their LGBTQ employees, as well as not turn away LGBTQ customers, at Virginia Fairness.
+LGBTQIA+ employees in the state can find resources from Equality Virginia.
+You can find businesses in Virginia which have pledged to protect their LGBTQIA+ employees, as well as not turn away LGBTQIA+ customers, at Virginia Fairness.

 Mississippi, population 3 million, is another state that does not prohibit discrimination on the basis of sexual orientation or gender identity or expression.
 The American Civil Liberties Union in Mississippi notes that in 2016, legislation to make the state’s civil rights law more inclusive died in committee.

 In fact, that same year Mississippi Governor Phil Bryant, a Republican, signed the law HB1523, which allows employers to discriminate against LGBTQIA+ people by citing “sincerely held” religious beliefs.
 Among these beliefs are that “an individual’s immutable biological sex” is determined at birth, and marriage is between one man and one woman.

 Mississippi Today notes that it’s “often called the most sweeping anti-gay legislation in the country.”
 Added Mallory, “We see like a bunch of these religious exemptions, but [Mississippi’s is] both the broadest in terms of the areas that it covers and the most targeted specifically targeted toward LGBT people — so that’s a particularly bad law.”

 You can find resources regarding LGBTQIA+ discrimination in Mississippi from the Campaign for Southern Equality.